jnsnjit/ctf_writeups_and_notes/forenics/windows/investigating_windows.md

 ok coming back to the challenge now, first thing i thought to check today was not one of the question but the local policies set on the computer:

 answer to that: nothing. even though in the past it was

+returning back to chall, first thing i did was look at computer directory, saw this TMP folder in the c drive, opened it, and it contains a lot of information to this backdoor that has been created on the computer

+11. what tool was used to get windows passwords? <br>
+minikatz, found this out in temp folder, lots of more info in it

+12.
+13.
+14. what was last opened port <br>
+check windows firewall, last opened port for connection was tcp 1337 apparently a frequently used tcp port for backdoor connections (chosen port)   1024+ windows firewall --> monitoring --> firewall --> check recent actions

+15. check for dns poisoning, what site was targeted? <br>
+lol guessed it was google, was right.

+ugh almost done with this chall, but wrapping up for the night